 “Biotechnology involves manipulating the genetic makeup of plants or animals to create new organisms.
 Proponents of the technology contend that these alterations are improvements because they add new desirable traits.
 Yet this manipulation may have considerable unintended consequences.
 Genetic engineering uses recombinant DNA technology to transfer genetic material from one organism to another to produce plants, animals, enzymes, drugs and vaccines.”

 Two Atlantic salmon at roughly the same age

-GE crops became commercially available in the United States in 1996 and now constitute the vast majority of corn, cotton and soybean crops grown in the country.
-More recently, biotechnology firms have developed genetically engineered animals, including food animals such as hogs and salmon.”
+They now constitute the vast majority of corn, cotton and soybean crops grown in the country.
+More recently, biotechnology firms have developed genetically engineered animals, including food animals such as hogs and salmon.
 Scary, huh?

 Transgenic animals have been developed to promote faster growth, disease resistance and leaner meat.
 But at what cost?
 And how much of the genetic material ends up in our own systems over time, potentially causing cancer and other diseases?